braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/initial_sdk_setup/other_sdk_customizations.md

 ---
 nav_title: Other SDK Customizations
-article_title: Other SDK Customizations for Swift
+article_title: Other SDK customizations for Swift
 platform: Swift
 description: "This document covers additional steps to configure the Braze Swift SDK."
 page_order: 3

 ---

-# Other SDK Customizations for Swift
+# Other SDK customizations for Swift

 > The Braze Swift SDK can be configured by modifying the member properties of the `Braze.Configuration` object attached to your Braze instance.
 Note that configuration can only be done prior to initializing the Braze instance with `Braze(configuration:)`.